mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Protect Your Bottom Line"
 	subTitle="Reduce Human Errors, Standardize Reporting"
 	text="Human errors and inefficiencies can cripple an operation.
-Mysticetus catches and fixes PSO errors in the field, preventing unnecessary shutdowns and delays.
+Mysticetus catches and addresses PSO errors in the field.
+Accurate calculations and data visualization prevents unnecessary shutdowns and delays.
 Back on shore, generate repeatable, consistent, and publication-ready reports in seconds - not hours.
 Save time, standardize across all PSO providers, and eliminate dependencies on expensive GIS services." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"